Dušan Perniš

 Dušan Perniš (born 28 November 1984) is a Slovak professional footballer who plays as a goalkeeper for Dubnica.
+He also serves as the goalkeeping coach of the Slovakia under-19s.

 Perniš has been capped for Slovakia at senior level.

 Club career

-Perniš began his professional football career at FC Nitra, in the youth team, before moving to Dubnica at the age of eighteen.
-However, at first at Dubnica, Perniš spent time on the bench, but in a few seasons, Perniš soon became a regular goalkeeper in the first team.
+Perniš began his football career at FC Nitra, before moving to Dubnica at the age of eighteen.
+At first, he spent most of his time on the bench, but in a few seasons, Perniš soon became the first-choice goalkeeper.
 In the 2004–05 season, Perniš made thirty two appearances and the club finished in fourth place, which also earned them a place in Europe.
-Following two wins against Hungarian side Vasas and Turkish side Ankaraspor in Europe, the club faced the English side Newcastle United.
-Perniš was in goal for match, but Newcastle United proved to be too strong and Dubnica failed to win either leg losing 3–1 and 2–0.
+Following two wins against Hungarian side Vasas and Turkish side Ankaraspor, the club faced English side Newcastle United.
+Perniš was in goal for match, but Newcastle United proved to be too strong and Dubnica failed to win either leg, losing 3–1 and 2–0.

 In the January transfer window, Perniš joined MŠK Žilina.
-At Žilina, Perniš soon faced a fight for the first choice with Dušan Kuciak, but lost.
-The next season, Perniš left for Senec on loan and stayed there four months before returning to his parent club, where he made 22 appearances.
+At Žilina, he soon faced a fight for the first choice with Dušan Kuciak, but lost.
+The next season, Perniš left for Senec on loan and stayed there for four months, making 22 appearances, before returning to his parent club.
 At the end of the 2006–07 season, Žilina won the league.
-After his first loan, Perniš returned once more on loan to Dubnica, the team he started his football career with, and spent 18 months there.
+After his first loan spell, Perniš returned to Dubnica on temporary basis, and spent 18 months there.
 During his return, Perniš made 43 appearances.